fbpx

 18. See Europe’s most powerful waterfall

-If you didn’t get your fill of amazing waterfalls in The Alps, then a visit to Rhine Falls just 40 minutes outside of Zurich by train is must.
+If you didn’t get your fill of amazing waterfalls in The Alps, then a visit to Rhine Falls just 40 minutes outside of Zurich by train is a must.

 Our train passed right by and I honestly nearly jumped out the window of the train i was in such awe at what I was seeing.
 I kicked myself for not doing my research and knowing that it existed so I would have known to get off the train!!
 Don’t make the same mistake as me – plan your journey and be sure to make s all photo stop here!